Research Focus: Communication technology, social

 Shen, C., Wang, H., & Ritterfeld, U. (2009).
 Serious games and seriously fun games: Can they be one and the same?
 In Ritterfeld, U., Cody, M. J., & Vorderer, P. (Eds.)
 Serious games: Mechanisms and effects (pp. 48-62).
 New York: Routledge.

-Wang, H. (in press) (Ed.)
-Communication and "the good life."
-International Communication Association theme book.
+Wang, H. (Ed.)
+(2015).
+Communication and “the good life” (International Communication Association theme book series, Vol. 2).
 New York: Peter Lang.